 By using a worm farm, your school or childcare centre is able to significantly reduce the amount of organic waste that would normally go into landfill.
 Let’s look at this a bit closer.
-All those leftover vegetable peelings, apple cores and other organic waste in landfill produces a liquid called leachate- which contributes to environmental problems including the production of the powerful greenhouse gas methane as well as contribute to the pollution of streams, oceans and underground water.
+All those leftover vegetable peelings, apple cores and other organic waste in landfills produce a liquid called leachate – which contributes to environmental problems including the production of the powerful greenhouse gas methane as well as contributing to the pollution of streams, oceans and underground water.
 The good news is that putting organic waste into a worm farm can greatly help the environment.

 Fun Facts about worms…

 - Worms can eat their own body weight in food every day.